Intelligent-Systems-Phystech/intelligent-systems-phystech.github.io/_i18n/en/seminars.md

+# Meetings and seminars

-### Meetinig with Nikita Zhivotovskiy, alumnus of the MIPT Department of Intelligent Systems, 2013 [In Russian]
+### Meetinig with Nikita Zhivotovskiy, alumnus of the MIPT Department of Intelligent Systems, 2013

 **Date:** 21.04.2022